isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiv.md

 &#9744;  <i><b>C) Pre-Departure COVID-19 Polymerase Chain Reaction Test (PDT)</b></i>

-Travellers must take a PDT <b>within 2 days before departure</b> for Singapore, unless they are below the age of three  in this calendar year (i.e. born after 2018).
+Travellers must take a PDT <b>within 2 days before departure</b> for Singapore, unless they are below the age of three in this calendar year .
 See examples below for when a PDT must be taken:

 <table>
   <tbody>